 Typically begun in first year and completed in second year

-For Option III (no Master’s thesis required but submit MERP to receive Master’s degree)
+For Option B (no Master’s thesis required but submit MERP to receive Master’s degree)

 - In consultation with advisor, file Memorandum of Courses prior to completing over one-half of required coursework.

-- Create MERP committee of advisor plus at least two more faculty members.
+- Create MERP committee of advisor plus at least one more faculty member.
 While this can be the same as the Ph.D. supervisory committee, it does not have to be.